Introduction: Bureau of Indian Standards

 BIS's Product Certification Schemes seek to provide the consumer with third-party verification of the consistency, protection and durability of goods.
 An assurance of compliance with the requirements is the appearance of the BIS certification mark, known as the Standard Mark, on a product.
 After establishing its compliance with the Standard, the manufacturer is allowed to self-certify the approved goods.
 The Bureau keeps a close eye on the quality of certified products through its surveillance operations.
 Conformity is maintained by frequent monitoring of the output of the licensee through surprise inspections and testing of all market/factory samples.

 The new Bureau of Indian Standards (BIS) Act 2016 promulgated on 22 March 2016, has come into effect on 12 October 2017.
 The Act establishes the Bureau of Indian Standards (BIS) as the National Standards Body of India.

-The BIS in India issues certificate for products under different types of schemes as follows:
+The BIS in India issues certificates for products under different types of schemes as follows:

-Simplified process for domestic manufacturers - In a simplified process, the applicant submits a sample test report from the BIS board and the BIS certificate application.
+Simplified process for domestic manufacturers: In a simplified process, the applicant submits a sample test report from the BIS board and the BIS certificate application.
 If the inspection report is satisfactory, verification of the factory premises is done by the BIS Officer.
 A BIS certificate is issued if the BIS Officer certification is satisfactory.
-Under this method, a license is expected to be issued within 30 days of applying for a BIS Certificate with the required documents and inspection report.
+Under this method, a license is expected to be issued within 30 days of applying for a BIS Certificate for import with the required documents and inspection report.